zekth/website-1/content/general-guides/_index.md

 ### Order components

 Individual reef-pi build guides provide links to purchase required components.
 Other than Raspberry Pi, reef-pi mainly uses [Adafruit](https://www.adafruit.com) products.
 There are few ancillary components that are sourced from Amazon.
-If you are in the US, I strongly recommend using Adafruit, this project will not be a reality without them. reef-pi guides are also hosted in adafruit.
-The reef-pi project does not hold strong opinions on components.
-Users are more than welcome to use alternatives (e.g. different types of enclosures).
+If you are in the US, I recommend using Adafruit, since the guides and my personal builds are tested against their products.
+Users are welcome to use alternatives (e.g. different vendors or salvaging older electronics).
 When the software requires a specific component, we explicitly call it out.
 We also highly recommend salvaging older electronics. reef-pi assumes users are making judicious choices and are aware of the risks when choosing alternative components.
 Almost all the components can be ordered in steps.
 Users can get started with just a Raspberry Pi, and order components later on, incrementally working on the build.
 This allows iterative build process.

 ### Build the physical controller